uwdata/draco/README.md

    </a>
 </p>

-# Draco: Visualization Constraints Weight Learning for Visualization Recommendations
+# Formalizing Visualization Design Knowledge as Constraints

 [![Build Status](https://travis-ci.org/uwdata/draco.svg?branch=master)](https://travis-ci.org/uwdata/draco)
 [![Coverage Status](https://coveralls.io/repos/github/uwdata/draco/badge.svg?branch=master)](https://coveralls.io/github/uwdata/draco?branch=master)
 [![PyPi](https://img.shields.io/pypi/v/draco.svg)](https://pypi.org/project/draco/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 Draco is a formal framework for representing design knowledge about effective visualization design as a collection of constraints.
-You can use Draco to find effective visualization designs in Vega-Lite.
+You can use Draco to find effective visualization visual designs in Vega-Lite.
 Draco's constraints are implemented in based on Answer Set Programming (ASP) and solved with the Clingo constraint solver.
 We also implemented a way to learn weights for the recommendation system directly from the results of graphical perception experiment.

+Read our introductory [blog post about Draco](https://medium.com/@uwdata/draco-representing-applying-learning-visualization-design-guidelines-64ce20287e9d) and our [research paper](https://idl.cs.washington.edu/papers/draco/) for more details.
 Try Draco in the browser at https://uwdata.github.io/draco-editor.
-The code for the editor is at https://github.com/uwdata/draco-editor.

 ## Status